EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 ### **What's the deal with 'Minolta Digital' and MND cameras?**

 In short, there was a dubious Trademark dispute involving US Patent Law in the mid-2010's, and Minolta (Konica Minolta) lost.
-The Trademark of 'Minolta' was then passed to a US-registered licensing company called JMM Lee, and they proceeded to sell their license to EliteBrands, who manufacture crappy cameras under a '[Zombie Trademark](https://attorneyatlawmagazine.com/zombie-trademark)'.
-You can find unbranded copies of their 'MND' and 'MNZ' cameras on AliExpress at a fraction of their costs advertised on US shopping channels or Amazon.
+The Trademark of 'Minolta' was then passed to a US-registered licensing company called JMM Lee, and they proceeded to sell their license to Elite Brands, who manufacture crappy cameras under a '[Zombie Trademark](https://attorneyatlawmagazine.com/zombie-trademark)'.
+You can find unbranded copies of their 'MND' and 'MNZ' cameras on Ali Express at a fraction of their costs advertised on US shopping channels or Amazon.

-If they are considered 'Minolta', then I have an Minolta-brand  bridge to sell you. **Don't buy them**, at best they have no relation to old Minolta, and at worst are the modern-era equivalent of a '[scamera](https://mikeeckman.com/2019/04/canon-dl-9000-the-scamera/)'.
+If they are considered 'Minolta', then I have a Minolta-brand bridge to sell you. **Don't buy them**, at best they have no relation to old Minolta, and at worst are the modern-era equivalent of a '[scamera](https://mikeeckman.com/2019/04/canon-dl-9000-the-scamera/)'.

 If you are interested in the Trademark Patent dispute, you can [read a Draft/Review article](https://docs.google.com/document/d/1OeuuAl6OBq0QvwslPRhQUADA3xqt1U-p/edit?usp=sharing&ouid=102438540267148654789&rtpof=true&sd=true) written up to cover this FAQ that kind of ballooned into it's own thing.
 (I would appreciate any critique and comments on the draft before I finally 'publish' it somewhere!)